Breathe in wonder IN New Brunswick's Parks

 2. KOUCHIBOUGUAC NATIONAL PARK

-Groomed cross-country ski trails, 30 kilometres of marked snowshoeing paths, winding fat bike routes and warming huts along the way – Kouchigouguac makes it easy to befriend winter.
+Groomed cross-country ski trails, 30 kilometres (19 miles) of marked snowshoeing paths, winding fat bike routes and warming huts along the way – Kouchigouguac makes it easy to befriend winter.
 For a fun time tobogganing, Patterson Hill is a classic.

 3. SUGARLOAF PROVINCIAL PARK